-The raw content for the artwork is created by members of the general public undertaking walks in their local communities, assisted by a custom Smartphone App that choreographs and records their creative processes and physical journeys.
-The online artwork then presents this content relationally along with other generative media and sound.
-In all of these ways the project engages new audiences and participants to collaboratively 'design' pathways towards feasible and 'sustain-able' long term futures.
-Participants in locations across Australia and the world each get the chance to share their visions of long futures and be enabled to collaborate, imagine, reflect, learn and act for change through optional local workshop processes.
-See project information pack.
-Available online with related APP and now at the Cube Visualisation Centre in Brisbane Australia (see timetable for when its showing).
+The raw content for the artwork was created by members of the general public undertaking walks in their local communities, assisted by a custom Smartphone App that choreographed and recorded their creative processes and physical journeys.
+The online artwork then presented this content relationally along with other generative media and sound.
+In all of these ways the project engaged new audiences and participants to collaboratively 'design' pathways towards feasible and 'sustain-able' long term futures within their own favoured spaces.
+Participants in locations across Australia and the world each got the chance to share their visions of long futures, and be enabled to collaborate, imagine, reflect, learn and act for change through optional local workshop processes.
+See the project information pack we produced here.
+The project was made available online with related APP and for two years at the Cube Visualisation Centre in Brisbane Australia.

 1: The Cube, Large-scale visualiation Centre, Science and Engineering Centre, Gardens Point campus, 2 George St, Brisbane, Australia.